The Carvalho Boom and the Stages of Quadcopter Flight

 See all posts by Jason Deveau (Spray Guy).

 The results of a recent herbicide deposition study performed with the DJI T100 led us to observe that after ~13 m/s, swath width and drift were no longer directly related to travel speed; They appeared unaffected.
-This was completely unexpected as it was counter to several years of prior study with smaller drones.
-This led to a hypothesis that this new, faster generation of quadcopter-style drone was beginning to behave like a helicopter during high-speed flight, and that this was having an affect on spray deposition.
+The result was completely unexpected as it was counter to several years of prior study with smaller drones.
+This led to a hypothesis that the aerodynamics of this new generation of quadcopters might be similar to that of a helicopter, and it was impacting spray deposition in a similar fashion.

 Let’s use the stages of quadcopter flight to set up the premise.